 Comprehensiveness.

-Examples of strategies to achieve deep savings that emphasize whole building and whole system solutions are found in the C&I market sector approach and the Residential and Income Eligible whole building delivery program descriptions (Attachments 1 & 2)
+Examples of strategies to achieve deep savings that emphasize whole building and whole system solutions are found in the Residential and Income Eligible whole building delivery program and C&I market sector descriptions (Attachments 1 & 2)

 Equity.

 Using an equity lens involves consideration of how to modify systemic and institutional structures that have made it easier for some customers to access the energy efficiency programs than others.
 Section 2.6.1 describe the Company’s approach to equity in 2025.